Ethiopia's PM sworn in for a second term as war spreads - NewsBreak

 Ethiopia's PM sworn in for a second term as war spreads

-ADDIS ABABA, Ethiopia — (AP) — Ethiopian Prime Minister Abiy Ahmed was sworn in Monday for a second five-year term running a country in the grip of a nearly year-long war, as a handful of visiting African leaders urged him to hold the nation together.
+ADDIS ABABA, Ethiopia — (AP) — Ethiopian Prime Minister Abiy Ahmed has been sworn in for a second five-year term running a country in the grip of a nearly year-long war.

 Abiy’s Prosperity Party was declared the winner of parliamentary elections earlier this year in a vote criticized and at times boycotted by opposition parties, but described by some outside electoral observers as better run than those in the past.